Savour the very best of New Zealand's world-leading food and wine on this country-spanning fly-drive

 Day by day itinerary

-Arrive in New Zealand's northernmost city set on the picturesque Auckland Harbour.
+Arrive in New Zealand's largest city, prettily perched on picturesque Auckland Harbour.
 You'll be met on arrival and transferred to your hotel for a two-night stay.
 Your second day in the City of Sails is free for you to enjoy an optional Big Foody Tastebud Tour, discovering some of the city's best culinary hotspots including visits to local producers along café's, restaurants and, on weekends, the city's farmers markets.
 You'll be guided by a local expert before rounding things off with a light lunch.

 Stay: The Boatshed, Waiheke Island (Deluxe)